yaronf/I-D/STAR/draft-ietf-acme-star.md

 ### Extending the Order Resource

-The Order resource is extended with the following attributes:
+The order resource is extended with the following attributes:

 ~~~
   {